SURD1618/WeatherNow-API/README.md

 ### Servlet and JSP Integration
 - The `web.xml` file is crucial for configuring the servlet and defining the URL patterns that map to the servlet class.
 This allows for seamless communication between the client-side HTML and the server-side Java code.
+- Alternative Configuration with Annotations: Instead of defining servlet mappings in the `web.xml` deployment descriptor, you can utilize annotations like `@WebServlet("/WeatherServlet")` directly in your servlet class.
+This approach streamlines the setup process, eliminating the need for explicit entries in the `web.xml` file while still allowing seamless navigation from the `index.jsp` page to the servlet.
 - The `index.jsp` page is responsible for rendering the weather details fetched by the servlet.
 It uses JSP expressions to display the data dynamically.

 ## Main Code Files